Journalism or Evangelism?

 4. One of my favorites – Top 10 Reasons to Prefer Evangelism over Riding a Bus

-Posted in ~Comments on Quotes, All of Aldrich, Loving Your Neighbor | Tagged , , , | Leave a comment
+Posted in ~Comments on Quotes, Good Ol' Joe's, Loving Your Neighbor | Tagged , , , | Leave a comment

 And Then There Were ‘Oncers’